Resource Optimization for Semantic-Aware Networks with Task Offloading: Numerical Results

-Each testing task includes 10 sentences, and maximize latency requirement is set as 0.05 seconds for each sentence.
-One testing snapshot is displayed in Fig. \ref{Testing_performance}.
-To verify the performance of the proposed MAPPO algorithm, we compare it with the following benchmarks. \begin{itemize} \item {Deep Q-network (DQN): This algorithm is based on the traditional DQN and multi-agent RL algorithm.
-The transmit power and computation frequency are converted to discrete levels, as the DQN can only deal with discrete action space.} \item {Exhaustive search: The upper bound of the proposed problem (P0) is hard to acquire.
-To evaluate the near-optimal results, we apply the exhaustive search of the discrete power and frequency levels to find the optimal discrete solutions.} \item {Local: All tasks are performed at local UEs.} \item {Remote: All tasks are offloaded to the ES and performed by the ES.} \item {Random: The offloading policy, the transmit power, and computation frequency are randomly chosen by each UE.} \end{itemize}
+To verify the performance of the proposed MAPPO algorithm, we compare it with the following benchmarks. \begin{itemize} \item {\textbf{Exhaustive search}: The upper bound of the proposed problem (\textbf{P0}) is hard to acquire.
+To evaluate the near-optimal results, we apply the exhaustive search of the discrete power and frequency levels to find the optimal discrete solutions.} \item {\textbf{Deep Q-network (DQN)}: This algorithm is based on the traditional DQN and multi-agent RL algorithm.
+The transmit power and computation frequency are converted to discrete levels, as the DQN can only deal with discrete action space.} \item {\textbf{Double deep Q-network (DDQN)}: An improved version of DQN, which addresses the overestimation issue of the DQN.
+DDQN only deals with discrete action space.} \item {\textbf{Local}: All tasks are performed at local UEs.} \item {\textbf{Remote}: All tasks are offloaded to the ES and performed by the ES.} \item {\textbf{Random}: The offloading policy, the transmit power, the channel requirement, and computation frequency are randomly chosen by each UE.} \end{itemize}

-It is clear that task offloading reduces the energy consumption as the benchmark for tasks performed locally consumes much more UEs power compared with other benchmarks.
-Meanwhile, the proposed MAPPO algorithm can achieve less energy consumption compared with the traditional DQN based algorithm, since the MAPPO algorithm can deal with the continuous power and frequency variables.
-Unlike the DQN with discrete action space, the proposed MAPPO can find a better solution, and is more robustness for different UEs with different transmit power and operate frequency range.

-We investigate the energy consumption for models over different output dimensions, which is demonstrated in Fig. \ref{Output_dimension}.
-We can observe that the proposed MAPPO algorithm outperforms the traditional DQN algorithm, as well as the benchmarks that perform tasks using the single mode.
-It is also noted that with the increase of the output dimensions, the optimal energy consumption drops, which is because the DeepSC models with larger output dimension can achieve higher accuracy, which can speed up the semantic task transmission and avoid failure task offloading.